Miss Earth: Programs and advocacy

 The pageant has tie-ins with Philippine government agencies, such as the Philippine Department of Tourism, the Department of Environment and Natural Resources, and the Metropolitan Manila Development Authority, most of the tourism and environment agencies, bureaus, and departments of participating countries, as well as international environmental groups such as the United Nations Environment Programme, Greenpeace, and ASEAN Centre for Biodiversity to further its environmental advocacy.
 The pageant winner and her elemental court travel to various countries, and are involved in projects with the environmental departments and ministries of participating countries.
 The delegates also take part in environmental preservation activities such as, but are not limited to, tree planting ceremonies, environmental and cultural immersion programs, sponsor visits and tours.

 In 2004, the Miss Earth Foundation was created to further the pageant's causes and to work with local and international groups and non-governmental organizations that are actively involved in conservation and the improvement of the environment.
 The Miss Earth Foundation campaign focuses on educating young people in environmental awareness.
 Its major project, "I Love Planet Earth School Tour", teaches and distributes educational aids for school children.
 Miss Earth also partnered with the Philippine Daily Inquirer's "Read-Along Storytelling Program" to educate children on taking care of the environment, awareness on renewable energy, and biodiversity.
 The Miss Earth Foundation also educates people to act against environmental degradation and environmental protection by following the "5Rs": rethink, reduce, reuse, recycle, and respect.

 In 2006, the Miss Earth pageant started to co-host the United Nations Environment Programme's Champions of the Earth, annual international environment awards established in 2005 by the United Nations to recognize outstanding environmental achievers and leaders at a policy level.
 Miss Earth also joined with Greenpeace to call for a ban on genetically-engineered food crops, promotion of organic farming and advancement of sustainable agriculture.

 The Miss Earth Foundation teamed up with The Climate Reality Project in 2016 for the "Climate Reality Leadership Corps Training" conducted by its founder and chairman, former US Vice President Al Gore to create an effective platform awareness on climate change.

-In 2022, the ASEAN Centre for Biodiversity (ACB) and the Miss Earth Foundation formally established their partnership by signing a Memorandum of Understanding (MoU) during the "Beauties for Biodiversity" event held at ACB Headquarters in Laguna, Philippines.
-The MoU was signed by Miss Earth 2021, Destiny Wagner, and Atty.
-Genalyn Bagon-Soriano on behalf of their respective organizations.
-Following the signing, there was an interactive learning session in which Miss Earth 2022 candidates discussed various global issues related to fauna and flora.
-At the end of the event, the candidates expressed their commitment to biodiversity advocacy by issuing a manifesto.
-The event marked the beginning of activities leading up to the Miss Earth 2022 finale.
+In 2022, the ASEAN Centre for Biodiversity (ACB) and the Miss Earth Foundation signed a Memorandum of Understanding (MoU) at the ACB Headquarters in Laguna, Philippines.
+The agreement was signed by Miss Earth 2021 Destiny Wagner and Atty.
+Genalyn Bagon-Soriano.
+Following the signing, Miss Earth 2022 candidates participated in an interactive learning session and expressed their commitment to biodiversity advocacy, launching the pageant's pre-finale activities.